qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-jupyterlab.md

 Finally, demo the `sync.sh` script which moves some data to fast local storage (`qgis-data/`).
 Before running, execute `rm -rf ~/qgis-data/* && rm ~/demo.ipynb`.
+This step is important; without it, opening QGreenland could take multiple minutes.
+The `qgis-data` directory is where you should store any data if speed matters.
+E.g. if you have a 1GB dataset, it'll be very important that it lives in fast storage!

 ```
 /home/jovyan/shared/QGreenland/sync.sh